4awpawz/trio/README.md

 ## Front Matter

-Trio projects make extensive use of YAML front matter to add content to and customize their web pages.
+Your Trio projects make extensive use of YAML front matter to add content to and customize their web pages.

 __!__ _Both [page fragments](#page-fragments) and [includes](#includes) can contain front matter._